database64128/MyBlog/OpenVPN_configuration.md

 # Configuring `OpenVPN` for a Linux server and a Windows client

 *First edition 2019-05-08.*
+*Updated 2019-05-19: removed an incorrect step in 'firewalld' configuration and fixed IPv6 configuration.*

 As of writing, `OpenVPN` is one of the most advanced and secure VPN solution.
 Its open-source nature and the use of certificates ensures a safe VPN connection.
 However, `OpenVPN` can be quite hard to configure for the first time.
 In this tutorial, I will walk you through the steps to configure a safe `OpenVPN` server with IPv4 and IPv6 dual-stack.